apurba-biswas/dask-geop-sm/README.md

 This repo creates an docker image on AWS ECR then creates a sagemaker image

-See [AWS repo](https://github.com/aws-samples/sagemaker-studio-custom-image-samples) for more examples
+See [AWS repo](https://github.com/aws-samples/sagemaker-studio-custom-image-samples) for more examples.

+Below is the skeleton

 Coiled is used to create the conda-docker image hosted on ECR.
 This requires an account on Coiled (and setting AWS as the backend)